avigan/pyZELDA/README.rst

 Citation
 --------

-If you use this software or part it, please reference the code from the `Astrophysics Source Code Library (ASCL) <http://ascl.net/>`_:
+If you use this software, or part it, please reference the code from the `Astrophysics Source Code Library (ASCL) <http://ascl.net/>`_:

 `Vigan & N'Diaye, 2018, ascl:1806.003 <https://ui.adsabs.harvard.edu/abs/2018ascl.soft06003V/abstract>`_

 References
 ----------

+The following papers present the formalism of the Zernike wavefront sensor as well as demonstration of its capabilities in the VLT/SPHERE instrument:

 - `N'Diaye, Dohlen, Fusco & Paul, 2013, A&A, 555, A94 <https://ui.adsabs.harvard.edu/#abs/2013A&A...555A..94N/abstract>`_
 - `N'Diaye, Vigan, Dohlen et al., 2016, A&A, 592, A79 <https://ui.adsabs.harvard.edu/#abs/2016A&A...592A..79N/abstract>`_